Our use of cookies

 Will your information be used to make automated decisions?

 Yes.
-Information may be used in intelligence analysing and problem profiling in order to target resources for inspection regimes and tackling criminal activity, in such cases information will be pseudonymised.
+Information may be used in intelligence analysing and problem profiling to target resources for inspection regimes and tackling criminal activity, in such cases information will be pseudonymised.

 Will this information be transferred abroad?